Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 hepper-cat-paw-dividerFinal Thoughts

 When it comes to respiratory issues, it’s better to be safe than sorry and contact or visit the vet immediately.
 Respiratory conditions can rapidly go downhill, leading to a painful death for your cat.
 There are dozens of causes of an altered respiratory rate in a cat, from disease to poisoning.
-You want to know if there’s a chance your cat may have gotten into some sort of household chemical or medication.
+You want to know if there is a chance your cat may have gotten into some sort of household chemical or medication.
 This will help your vet know how best to treat your cat.

 With an understanding of a normal respiratory rate for a cat, you can better monitor your cat’s health and pick up on small changes early, potentially saving your cat’s life.
-Get into the habit of routinely checking your cat’s respiratory rate, you will be able to better notice when something has changed by knowing what’s normal for your cat.
+Get into the habit of routinely checking your cat’s respiratory rate, and you will be able to better notice when something has changed by knowing what’s normal for your cat.

 +Sources